sramzi123/splunk-sysmon-detection-lab/docs/analysis-4625-baseline-vs-anomaly.md

 A blank target account with a Null SID is its own thing, not just a normal wrong password.
 I hadn't thought about that distinction before this.

 And the authentication method piece is the one I keep coming back to, especially now that it held up on a second test.
-If an environment leans on PIN, biometric sign in, or even just a Credential Manager check ahead of the real logon attempt, there is a real gap in 4625 based brute force detection that I would not have known to look for otherwise.
+If an environment leans on PIN or biometric sign in, there is a real gap in 4625 based brute force detection that I would not have known to look for otherwise.
+I still do not fully understand the mechanism behind it, and I am okay leaving that as an open question rather than pretending I have it figured out.

 ## Where I left it